storacha/specs/w3-retrieval.md

 ### Invocation Example

-Shown Invocation example illustrates Alice requesting to retrieve 1,636 bytes from a blob stored in her space.
+The following invocation example illustrates Alice requesting to retrieve 1,636 bytes from a blob stored in her space.

 > ℹ️ Note: we use `// "/": "bafy..` comments to denote CID of the parent object.